Keyboard shortcuts

 AmazonS3AWSDataTransferPutObject0.00.0NULL

-To measure the proportion of the costs for which emissions where calculated
+To measure the proportion of the costs for which emissions were calculated

 select